 In between this, the team began a series of Batman film spinoffs, beginning with the theatrically released Batman: Mask of the Phantasm (1993).
-This was followed by Batman and Mr Freeze: SubZero (1998), this, Batman Beyond: Return of the Joker (2000), Batman: Mystery of the Batwoman (2003) and the DC Universe Original Animated Movies Batman: Gotham Knight (2008), Superman/Batman: Public Enemies (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), Batman: Year One (2011), Batman: The Dark Knight Returns Part I (2012), Batman: The Dark Knight Returns Part II (2013), Batman: Assault on Arkham (2014), Son of Batman (2014), Batman vs. Robin (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Batman and Harley Quinn (2017) and Batman: Gotham By Gaslight (2018).
+This was followed by Batman and Mr Freeze: SubZero (1998), this, Batman Beyond: Return of the Joker (2000), Batman: Mystery of the Batwoman (2003) and the DC Universe Original Animated Movies Batman: Gotham Knight (2008), Superman/Batman: Public Enemies (2009), Batman: Under the Red Hood (2010), Superman/Batman: Apocalypse (2010), Batman: Year One (2011), Batman: The Dark Knight Returns Part I (2012), Batman: The Dark Knight Returns Part II (2013), Batman: Assault on Arkham (2014), Son of Batman (2014), Batman vs. Robin (2015), Batman: Bad Blood (2016), Batman: The Killing Joke (2016), Batman and Harley Quinn (2017), Batman: Gotham By Gaslight (2018) and Batman: Hush (2019).
 There were several Superman animated films with Superman: The Last Son of Krypton (1996), Superman: Brainiac Attacks (2006) and within the DC Universe Original Animated Movies Superman: Doomsday (2007), Superman/Batman: Public Enemies (2009), Superman/Batman: Apocalypse (2010), All-Star Superman (2011), Superman vs. The Elite (2012), Superman Unbound (2013), The Death of Superman (2018) and Reign of the Supermen (2019).
 The Batman Superman Movie was a crossover between the two animated series.
 It originally aired as a three-part episode, World’s Finest, of the Superman series and was compiled as a film for video release.
 (It should also be noted that around this time director Wolfgang Petersen was in discussion for making a live-action film Batman vs Superman).
 Batman and Superman teamed up again in the animated Superman/Batman: Public Enemies and Superman/Batman: Apocalypse, also from the Bruce Timm production team.